Anto44/HEAD-md-soft-robots/Presentation/2024-11-06-Presentation.md

 - Master Media Design + O2R

 ## Area of intervention
-Witnessing and catching traces of  life by archiving them through a time capsule.
+Witnessing and catching traces of  life by archiving them through a new time capsule.

 ![](images/spiderweb.jpg)
 ![](images/reversereminder_inspi1.jpg)